CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-06-compilation.md

 We now have our instructions and their hex encoding side-by-side.
 One important thing to note is that many of our addresses, including those for our `"Hello, world!\n"` string and `cout` have been replaced by placeholders.
 To understand why, we need to briefly talk about the symbol table.

-The symbol table is a map between names (like `cout`) and infromation related to those names.
-If we dump the symbol table for our object code (using `nm -C hello_world.o`), we get the following:
+The symbol table is a map between names (like `cout`) and information related to those names.
+If we dump the symbol table for our object code using `nm -C hello_world.o`, we get the following output (note, `-C` gets rid of the C++ name mangling):

 ```text
                  U __cxa_atexit